sunitharamu-1983/GENAI-Learning-Journey/01_Foundations/Session 2/NOTES.md

       - Multiplying these scores to find the most relevant results
       - The instructor is using a sample dataset of 10 documents about pizza recipes to demonstrate these concepts with live coding examples.

+  ## Drawback
-  **Drawback:** TF & IDF Scoring only spoke about occurences, but now - we need to understand the context and meaning.
+  TF & IDF Scoring only spoke about occurences, but now - we need to understand the context and meaning.
 That is where the NLP evolved.